Callmezeus/Full-Stack-Election-Exploration/README.md

 The website will not be running as I'm not going to be paying for Amazon RDS subscriptions.

-All data is pulled from  https://uselectionatlas.org/RESULTS/national.php Any tuples that you may notice that are "Odd" or "Funny" have been inputted by users of this website and were not inputted in creation.
+All data is pulled from  https://uselectionatlas.org/RESULTS/national.php